 (Note that Wikipedia continues, mentioning that Beet Sugar Molasses goes through a different process than Cane Sugar Molasses — but I’m pretty sure most of the Molasses sold in the United States is from cane sugar.)

 Coconut sugar has recently come into vogue as a healthier-sounding sugar (but it’s still sugar!).
-It actually sounds like coconut sugar is relatively unprocessed: Sap from Coconut Palms is harvested and then cooked/evaporated over medium heat.
+It actually seems like coconut sugar is relatively unprocessed: Sap from Coconut Palms is harvested and then cooked/evaporated over heat.
+Nutritionally, it’s similar to regular table sugar.
+However, a tree cannot be used to produce both coconut sugar and coconuts–so we may be causing some serious problems with the increased demand for this sugar.

 Verdict?
 That sure sounds like someone could do that at home, thus passing the Kitchen Test.